AndPuk/Data-Analyst-Portfolio/README.md

 In addition to my technical skills, I pride myself on my critical thinking and problem-solving abilities.
 I can approach data analysis with a strategic mindset, and identify key issues and opportunities in the data.

-My data analytics skills and experience make me an ideal candidate for any data analyst role.
-I hope you find my portfolio to be informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.

-Thank you for your time, I look forward to hearing from you soon.